mustafachyi/hono-compress/README.md

   // Set the minimum response body size in bytes to be eligible for compression.
   threshold: 1024,

+  // An array of additional MIME types to consider for compression.
+  compressibleTypes: ['application/protobuf', 'application/xml'],

   // Compression level for zstd (1-22).
   zstdLevel: 2,